Illinois Disabled Veteran Benefits

 Recreation: parks, hunting & fishing

-What it is: free hunting and fishing licenses for disabled veterans, and free camping and admission at Illinois state parks, run through the Illinois Dept. of Veterans' Affairs (IDVA) and the Illinois Dept. of Natural Resources (DNR).
+What it is: free hunting and fishing licenses for disabled veterans, and a free (or reduced) state-park camping fee for veterans who meet a narrower disability standard, run through the Illinois Dept. of Veterans' Affairs (IDVA) and the Illinois Dept. of Natural Resources (DNR).

 - Free hunting & fishing licenses: free to any veteran with a service-connected disability compensation rating of 10% or greater, or who is receiving a total disability pension.
 You need your DD Form 214, a Disability Affidavit issued by IDVA, and current VA verification of your compensation or pension.
 The benefit applies regardless of your state of residence, but you must carry the affidavit when you hunt or fish.

-- Visit a local IDVA Veteran Service Office with your DD-214 and VA rating/pension letter to get the IDVA Disability Affidavit (for licenses) and the camping/admission certification.
+- Visit a local IDVA Veteran Service Office with your DD-214 and VA rating/pension letter to get the IDVA Disability Affidavit (for hunting/fishing licenses) or the Department of Veterans Affairs Disability Certification Card (for camping), and confirm you meet the specific disability criteria for whichever benefit you're after — the camping benefit has narrower eligibility than the license benefit.

 - For hunting/fishing, present the affidavit when you obtain your license and carry it in the field.